How to use a Sales Funnel Template to Guide Your Customers Towards Purchase.

 Stage 4: From Fan to Customer

 Every sales funnel template has one simple goal – to make you money.
 This is known as closing, and is an artform that begins with your sales page.
+It’s essential to guide each prospect through the funnel, addressing their needs and moving them toward a purchase.

 Create your sales page with your ideal customer in mind, answering all of their Why, What, How, and Who questions, and clearly explain what your product actually is.